German Shorthaired Pointer Information & Dog Breed Facts

 How much sleep does the German Shorthaired Pointer breed need? | German Shorthaired Pointer dogs don't need too much sleep.
 They are energetic and desire to live active life.
 If you think naps are overrated, this breed can be the best choice for you. |

-How easy to gain weight for this dog?
-German Shorthaired Pointer risk for obesity: | Average: The German Shorthaired Pointer has an average risk for obesity.
+Is a German Shorthaired Pointer prone to weight gain?
+Learn about the German Shorthaired Pointer's obesity risks. | Average: The German Shorthaired Pointer has an average risk for obesity.
 Daily walks should be on schedule.
 To make your dog happy and fit, feed him with quality dry dog food and live an active life together.
 Try to find the happy medium between exercise and feeding.

 If you notice any weight gain, consult your veterinarian and make a diet plan.
 Reduce unhealthy food and snacks, and measure the German Shorthaired Pointer weight regularly. |